afcastano/aws-gcp-migration/README.md

 ### DEPLOYING THE CODE

-Go into the `terraform` folder and run `make help` for detailed instructions.
+Clone this repo and run `make help` for detailed instructions.

 For a fresh project run:
 ```bash